OctopusDeploy/docs/docs/administration/octopus-dsc/tentacle-agent.md

 Before you use this guide, you will need to confirm that you have [installed the OctopusDSC PowerShell module](/docs/administration/octopus-dsc/index.md).

-Once you have installed the OctopusDSC module you are ready to automate the deployment and configuration of Tentacle Agent.
+Once you have installed the OctopusDSC module, you are ready to automate the deployment and configuration of Tentacle Agent.
 Below is a basic example for installing Tentacle agent, configuring the instance and registering it with your Octopus server.
 You can use this to test and see the results.

 :::hint
 First, ensure the OctopusDSC module is on your `$env:PSModulePath`.
 Then you can create and apply configuration like this.
 :::

-Create a powershell script from the following code which can on our open source GitHub repository for OctopusDSC.
+Create a powershell script from the following code which you can find on our [open source GitHub repository](https://github.com/OctopusDeploy/OctopusDSC) for OctopusDSC.

 ```powershell